Let Us Walk With You Toward Recovery | Confidential And Private Support!

 Although workplace addiction programs seem like a logical solution for the millions of employed Americans struggling with substance use disorders, research reveals a complicated reality about their effectiveness.
 A systematic review of 27 studies found that while each intervention type worked in at least one study, none succeeded in more than 50% of cases.

-You’ll find the strongest results when programs target workplace-specific outcomes like injuries and accidents.
+Strongest results appear when programs target workplace-specific outcomes like injuries and accidents.
 Brief interventions show modest alcohol reduction effects, with meta-analysis revealing a small but significant decrease (d = -0.16) across 4,484 participants.

-However, Employee Assistance Programs haven’t consistently delivered.
+However, Employee Assistance Programs have not consistently delivered.
 Studies show no significant reduction in workers’ compensation claims or absenteeism rates.
 Confidentiality concerns, reluctance to seek help, and poor engagement with e-health options create persistent barriers that undermine even well-designed programs.

 Frequently Asked Questions

-Can My Employer Fire Me for Refusing to Participate in an Addiction Intervention?
+Can an Employer Fire an Employee for Refusing to Participate in an Addiction Intervention?

-Yes, your employer can fire you for refusing to participate in an intervention or assessment, particularly in at-will employment states.
-If you’ve declined treatment recommendations or your addiction impairs job performance, termination is legally permissible.
-However, you’re protected under ADA and FMLA if you’re actively seeking treatment.
-You can’t be fired simply for having a substance use disorder or attending rehab, but refusing help when offered removes many workplace protections.
+Yes, an employer can terminate an employee for refusing to participate in an intervention or assessment, particularly in at-will employment states.
+If treatment recommendations are declined or addiction impairs job performance, termination may be legally permissible.
+However, protections under ADA and FMLA may apply when an employee is actively seeking treatment.
+Termination generally cannot occur simply for having a substance use disorder or attending rehab, but refusing help when offered may reduce workplace protections.

-Will My Coworkers Find Out if I Use My Company’s Addiction Program?
+Will Coworkers Find Out if an Employee Uses a Company’s Addiction Program?

-Your coworkers typically won’t find out if you use your company’s EAP for addiction support.
-These programs operate on strict confidentiality, your participation isn’t shared with supervisors, HR, or colleagues.
-However, 76% of employees still fear their status would be impacted if they sought treatment.
-While EAPs protect your privacy, some administrative data does flow to insurance payers with your authorization.
-Review your specific program’s policies to understand exactly what’s shared and with whom.
+Coworkers typically will not find out if an employee uses a company’s EAP for addiction support.
+These programs operate on strict confidentiality, and participation is not shared with supervisors, HR, or colleagues.
+However, 76% of employees still fear status would be impacted if treatment were sought.
+While EAPs protect privacy, some administrative data may flow to insurance payers with authorization.
+Program policies should be reviewed to understand what is shared and with whom.

 Should Employers Involve an Employee’s Family Members in Workplace Addiction Interventions?

-Employers should approach family involvement cautiously and only with your explicit consent.
-While research shows family engagement improves treatment outcomes and reduces relapse, workplace programs must respect your privacy boundaries.
-Your employer can offer resources that *you* then share with family members, rather than contacting them directly.
-This preserves your autonomy while still enabling family support.
-The best approach keeps you in control of who’s involved in your recovery journey.
+Employers should approach family involvement cautiously and only with explicit employee consent.
+While research shows family engagement improves treatment outcomes and reduces relapse, workplace programs must respect privacy boundaries.
+Employers can offer resources that employees then choose to share with family members rather than contacting them directly.
+This preserves autonomy while still enabling family support.
+The best approach keeps the employee in control of who is involved in the recovery process.

-How Do I Request Addiction Help at Work Without Risking My Promotion?
+How Can an Employee Request Addiction Help at Work Without Risking Promotion?

-Contact your Employee Assistance Program (EAP) directly, these conversations stay confidential and separate from your personnel file.
-You don’t need to involve your supervisor or HR initially.
-EAP referrals actually show 74% work performance improvement and 81% reduced turnover, which protects your standing.
-Frame any workplace conversations around “stress management” or “wellness support” rather than substance-specific terms.
-Document your strong performance metrics before seeking help to reinforce your professional value.
+An employee can contact the Employee Assistance Program (EAP) directly, since these conversations typically remain confidential and separate from personnel files.
+Supervisors or HR do not necessarily need to be involved initially.
+EAP referrals can lead to work performance improvement and reduced turnover, which supports workplace stability.
+If workplace conversations are necessary, requests can be framed around “stress management” or “wellness support” rather than substance-specific terms.
+Documenting performance metrics in advance may also help reinforce professional standing.

 Are Employers Legally Required to Offer Treatment Before Terminating Employees With Addiction?

-No, federal law doesn’t require employers to offer treatment before terminating you.
-However, if you proactively request help before performance issues arise, you may qualify for protections under FMLA and ADA.
-These laws provide leave for treatment and require reasonable accommodations for recovery, but they don’t protect current illegal drug use that impairs job performance or creates safety risks.
+No, federal law does not require employers to offer treatment before terminating an employee.
+However, if an employee proactively requests help before performance issues arise, protections under FMLA and ADA may apply.
+These laws can provide leave for treatment and require reasonable accommodations for recovery, but they do not protect current illegal drug use that impairs job performance or creates safety risks.
 California offers additional protections through FEHA and CFRA for employees seeking rehabilitation.